11.1 Practice Model and Ethical Boundaries

 - All examples in this section are original practice-style examples and are not official DLAB content.

-- Missed items are useful when they reveal a reasoning habit that can be corrected.
+- Missed items are useful only when they reveal a reasoning habit you can correct and re-drill.

 Why Original Drills Matter